den-che/8_vk_friends_online/README.md

 # Project Goals

 The code is written for educational purposes.
-Training course for web-developers - [DEVMAN.org](https://devman.org)